Galson Farm Bunk Barn, Galson Farm House, South Galson, Isle of Lewis, HS2 0SH

 September 4th 2020

 Galson Farm Bunk Barn is on the west coast of Lewis just nine miles from the end of the Hebridean Way.
 The farm has outstanding sea views with a amazing quality of light and air and wildlife in abundance.
 Set in a traditional Western Isles community, this cosy 4 star Hostel provides ideal accommodation for the adventurous, sleeping up to 6 with self catering facilities and 2 shower rooms.
-We are dog friendly by arrangement so let us know your four legged friend is coming when you make your sole use booking.

 A place apart